russelltsherman/k8s-elasticsearch-cluster/README.md

 * Elasticsearch pods need for an init-container to run in privileged mode, so it can set some VM options.
 For that to happen, the `kubelet` should be running with args `--allow-privileged`, otherwise the init-container will fail to run.

-* By default, `ES_JAVA_OPTS` is set to `-Xms256m -Xmx256m`.
-This is a *very low* value but many users, i.e. `minikube` users, were having issues with pods getting killed because hosts were out of memory.
+* By default, `ES_JAVA_OPTS` is set to `-Xms512m -Xmx512m` for the master node and `-Xms1G -Xmx1G` for the client and data nodes.
+This is a *low* value but possible to be used on ARM boards with 4GB of RAM.
 One can change this in the deployment descriptors available in this repository.

-* As of the moment, Kubernetes pod descriptors use an `emptyDir` for storing data in each data node container.
-This is meant to be for the sake of simplicity and should be adapted according to one's storage needs.
+* In this project,the pods use the Default `StorageClass` for storing data in each data node container.
+It could be adapted to other storage targets according to one's needs.

-* The [stateful](stateful) directory contains an example which deploys the data pods as a `StatefulSet`.
+* The data pods are deployed as a `StatefulSet`.
 These use a `volumeClaimTemplates` to provision persistent storage for each pod.

-* By default, `PROCESSORS` is set to `1`.
+* By default, `PROCESSORS` is set to `1` with a limit of `3` CPUs.
 This may not be enough for some deployments, especially at startup time.
 Adjust `resources.limits.cpu` and/or `livenessProbe` accordingly if required.
 Note that `resources.limits.cpu` must be an integer.

 <a id="pre-requisites">

 ## Pre-requisites

-* Kubernetes cluster with **alpha features enabled** (tested with v1.7.2 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster)), thas's because curator is a CronJob object which comes from batch/v2alpha1, to enable it, just add `--runtime-config=batch/v2alpha1=true` into your kube-apiserver options.
+* Kubernetes cluster with **alpha features enabled** (tested with v1.9.3 on-premises cluster), thas's because curator is a CronJob object which comes from batch/v2alpha1.
 * `kubectl` configured to access the cluster master API Server

 <a id="build-images">

-## Build images (optional)
+## Build images

-Providing one's own version of [the images automatically built from this repository](https://github.com/pires/docker-elasticsearch-kubernetes) will not be supported.
-This is an *optional* step.
-One has been warned.

-## Test
+The project uses images built for the ARM64 platform stored in my [Dockerhub account](https://hub.docker.com/r/carlosedp/).
+The images can be built in the `images` dir with the provided script or manually.
+In case of building for other platforms (AMD64 for example), adjustments need to be done on the dependencies.

 ### Deploy

+Use the `deploy` script or follow it manually (these commands deploy the full stack).

 ```
+kubectl create namespace logging
+alias kctl='kubectl --namespace logging'

-kubectl create -f es-discovery-svc.yaml
+kctl apply -f es-discovery-svc.yaml
-kubectl create -f es-svc.yaml
+kctl apply -f es-svc.yaml
-kubectl create -f es-master.yaml
+kctl apply -f es-configmap.yaml

+# Deploy Elasticsearch master node and wait until it's up
-kubectl rollout status -f es-master.yaml
+kctl apply -f es-master.yaml

-kubectl create -f es-client.yaml
+# Deploy Elasticsearch client node and wait until it's up
-kubectl rollout status -f es-client.yaml
+kctl apply -f es-client.yaml

-kubectl create -f es-data.yaml
-kubectl rollout status -f es-data.yaml
+# Deploy Elasticsearch data node and wait until it's up
+kctl apply -f es-data-statefulset.yaml

+# Deploy Curator
+kctl apply -f es-curator-config.yaml
+kctl apply -f es-curator_v1beta1.yaml

+# Deploy Kibana
+kctl apply -f kibana-configmap.yaml
+kctl apply -f kibana-external-ingress.yaml
+kctl apply -f kibana-service-account.yaml
+kctl apply -f kibana-svc.yaml
+kctl apply -f kibana.yaml

+# Deploy Fluentd
+kctl apply -f fluentd-es-configmap.yaml
+kctl apply -f fluentd-es-ds.yaml
 ```

 Check one of the Elasticsearch master nodes logs:
 ```
-$ kubectl get svc,deployment,pods -l component=elasticsearch
+$ kubectl get svc,deployment,statefulsets,pods -l component=elasticsearch
 NAME                          TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE
 svc/elasticsearch             ClusterIP   10.100.220.56   <none>        9200/TCP   2m
 svc/elasticsearch-discovery   ClusterIP   10.100.140.50   <none>        9300/TCP   2m